Jash-Khatri/Digitial_Adders/README.md

 # Digitial_Adders
+This repository contains the project done on Parameterized Carry Look-ahead/Ripple Adders as a part of the CAD for VLSI Systems(CS6230) course at IIT Madras.
 This Repo contains code to Generate CLA &amp; CRA in verilog from HLL

 # How to run the code?
 * run the follow command to generate the N-bit CLA circuit in verilog.